 Cathedral Gorge State ParkPanaca

 Cathedral Gorge erosion has carved dramatic and unique patterns in the soft bentonite clay.
-The big draw tot he areas is cave-like formations and cathedral-like spires.
-The park activities include: Hiking, picnicking, camping, nature study, photography and ranger programs.
+The big draw is cave-like formations and cathedral-like spires.
+Opportunities for nature study, photography, and ranger programs are available.

 Fort Churchill State Historic ParkSilver Springs